invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 That is just one of the more basic things that can be done with Cassette.
-Before we can explain how Cassette works, we need to understand the how generated functions work, and before that we need to understand the different way code is presented in Julia, as it is compiled.
+Before we can explain how Cassette works, we need to understand how generated functions work, and before that we need to understand the different ways code is presented in Julia, as it is compiled.

 ### Layers of Representation